tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 appropriate plug for any country that I might go to within the next few months.

+#### Bag
+The backpack itself has these characteristics.

+* Loop to store trekking poles
+* XXX pockets of fist size or larger
+* No padding for things like laptops
+* Small size (~20 liters) and weight overall
+* Easy to carry, with a hip belt and stuff
+* Maybe a frame, but the laptop can also act as a frame

+###
 * Clothes (including the clothes I'm wearing)
   * Three pairs of merino wool socks
   * Two pairs of merino wool underwear